daveliu/ueditor-rails/README.md

 **2. Include the Ueditor assets**

-Use *one* of the following options to include TinyMCE assets.
+Use *one* of the following options to include Ueditor assets.

 (1) Add to your application.js: